Gas Mixture Flammability Calculator

 Read the Status Banner

-The status banner shows whether your atmosphere is below LEL (lean), in the flammable range, above UEL (rich), or below MOC (inert).
-The gas bar visualization shows exactly where your fuel concentration sits relative to the explosive envelope.
+The status banner shows whether the local screen places your atmosphere below LEL (lean), in the flammable range, above UEL (rich), or below MOC (inert).
+The gas bar visualization shows where the entered fuel concentration sits relative to the modeled envelope.

 -